-Objective 12.1: New College shall participate in a reciprocal review with USF S/M, FSU and local government officials of growth management plans, campus master plans, and plan amendments.
+New College shall participate in a reciprocal review with USF S/M, FSU and local government officials of growth management plans, campus master plans, and plan amendments.

-Policy 12.1.1: Upon adoption of the plan update, New College shall arrange a series of meetings with planning officials from the host and affected local governments for the purpose of re-negotiating the appropriate terms and conditions of this reciprocal review process.
-Every effort will be made to formalize the terms and conditions of the reciprocal plan review process through an interlocal agreement or memorandum of understanding.
+Upon adoption of the plan update, New College shall arrange a series of meetings with planning officials from the host and affected local governments for the purpose of re-negotiating the appropriate terms and conditions of this reciprocal review process.
+Every effort will be made to formalize the terms and conditions of the reciprocal plan review process through an interlocal agreement or memoranda of understanding.

-Policy 12.1.2: It shall be the policy of the College that proposed amendments to local government comprehensive plans which have the effect of changing land uses or policies that guide the development of land within the designated context area surrounding the campus, affect the provision of local services, or which otherwise impact on College facilities and resources, should be submitted to the College for review.
+It shall be the policy of the College that proposed amendments to local government comprehensive plans which have the effect of changing land uses or policies that guide the development of land within the designated context area surrounding the campus, affect the provision of local services, or which otherwise impact on College facilities and resources, should be submitted to the College for review.